Some communities like Shoals are already experiencing the effects of two to five inches of rainfall that fell between Saturday and Monday morning.

 A flash flood watch is also in effect until Friday morning for most of south-central Indiana due to the continued threat of heavy rain.

 A flash flood watch is also in effect until Thursday evening for most of central Indiana due to the continued threat of heavy rain.

-This week is Severe Weather Preparedness Week in Indiana, and a statewide tornado drill is schedule for 10 a.m. and 7:30 p.m.
+This week is Severe Weather Preparedness Week in Indiana.